esmith80/movie-awards/documentation/project_blog.md

 - another thing on usability - the API search doesn't do partial searches... this is annoying and it also doesn't return something with a white space (no fuzzy searching it seems?)
 - not too much time on this today... only about 2 hrs... thinking about the layout and options as to where to store the nominees list... i could pin it to the top corner of the page as it is being built out and when its done, display a single div that says 'youre done, here are your nominees - see you at the Shoppies' so it's very clear the process is finished... i could also give them an option to return to the nomination lists
 Day 4
 - have basic functionality up and running but layout is next major consideration.
+- TODOs are
-TODOs are getting each section laid out appropriately spaced and also returning a message that says 'no search results'
+-- getting each section laid out appropriately spaced -- my nominations should go down below if the viewwindow gets too small -- and also returning a message that says 'no search results' -- creating a masthead/banner for Shoppies
+-- experiment with image added
+-- give user a logical clear path away from "congrats you've selected nominations" -- table cells should never move (buttons should never move, always remain in same place) -- box shadow on buttons